alirezadir/Production-Level-Deep-Learning/README.md

    * Catching service and data regressions
 * Cloud providers solutions are decent
 * [Kiali](https://kiali.io/):an observability console for Istio with service mesh configuration capabilities.
 It answers these questions: How are the microservices connected?
 How are they performing?
+* [Hopsworks](https://github.com/logicalclocks/hopsworks): online models have their predictions logged to a Kafka topic, and a Spark Streaming of Flink application monitors the model for concept drift, data drift, model drift, and other anomalies.

 #### Are we done?
 <p align="center">